-"Aye…and it would have to have enough space for him to fight while still providing cover."
-Happy added activating his wings once more to hover around the girl's head.
+"Aye…and it would have to have enough space for him to fight while still providing cover," Happy added, activating his wings once more to hover around the girl's head.
 Lucy glanced up and down the street, but other than the top of the Cathedral, she could not see past the buildings on either side.

-"This is no good…Happy could you fly me up higher so I could see more?"
-She inquired hurriedly.
+"This is no good…Happy could you fly me up higher so I could see more?" she inquired hurriedly.
 Time was running out.

 Little blue paws grasped the back of Lucy's shirt as a determined "Aye" met her ears.
-A moment later the blonde found herself in the sky.
-The town of Magnolia stretched out under her.
+A moment later the blonde found herself in the sky, the town of Magnolia stretched out under her.
 Save for the lake behind the guild hall, the town was surrounded by hilly terrain, both forested as well as farmed.
-She could make out the train tracks expanding from the station to Hargeon in the south, Onibas and Oshibashi in the west, and Oak Town in the north.
+She could make out the train tracks expanding from the station to Hargeon in the south, Onibas and Oshibashi in the west and Oak Town in the north.
 The westbound tracks rested behind her and out of her line of vision as she searched the center of town.
-She could barely make out her home by the river that wound its way through Magnolia's buildings as the angle was bad.
+She could barely make out her home by the canal that wound its way through Magnolia's buildings as the angle was bad.
 Despite the great view of the landscape, Kardia Cathedral blocked a large number of the town from her sight as well.
 It was so huge and overbearing as it loomed over Magnolia; no matter where she stood in the town, she could easily locate the double towers.

 "Can you go higher…I can't see what's beyond the Cathedral!"
 Lucy called over the wind.
 As Happy began to ascend, realization hit her.
-"Wait…That's it!"
-She cried out, startling the cat into almost dropping her.
+"Wait…That's it!" she cried out, startling the cat into almost dropping her.

 "What's it?" he asked once he recovered.